Holidays (musical): Productions

-Balma and Paris (2023–2024)

 The show premiered on 22 September 2023 at L'Odyssée in Balma in southwestern France for three preview performances.
 It transferred to the Alhambra in Paris and officially opened on 29 September 2023, closing in January 2024.

-Franch tour (2024)

 After the Parisian run, the musical was expected to tour in France, beginning at the Théâtre Galli in Sanary-sur-Mer on 5 April 2024.

 Critical reception

 Laura Capelle, writing in The New York Times, called the musical "plucky", despite "somewhat contrived" shoehorning of the Madonna songs into the story.
 She wrote that the four leading women "all have moments of brilliance, and work hard to make the often dubious script shine".
 Stephany Kong of MusicalAvenue, said the musical "is a cocktail of good humor served by high quality stage design and performances: a must-see", though she missed a live orchestra.